karansampath/KaranSampath/README.md

-- Interested in data science, machine learning and product management.
+- Interested in software, and building powerful applications and projects that meet needs.
-- Am looking to collaborate on any data science or machine learning projects!
-Feel free to reach out to me via email!
+- Am looking to collaborate on any engineering or machine learning projects, feel free to reach out to me via email at karan.sampath02@gmail.com!

 <!---
 KaranSampath/KaranSampath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.